Two-Edged Sword

 What does God think of lying besides the fact that He hates it?

 What the Lord hates.
 “There are six things which the Lord hates, yes, seven which are an abomination to Him: haughty eyes, a lying tongue, and hands that shed innocent blood (lives of the unborn) . . .”
-(Proverbs 6:16–17).
+(Proverbs 6:16-17).
+In today's world, it's customary to excuse a lie by stating it's "my" truth.
+My friend, there's only ONE truth, and that's what God says.
+Not what you claim God means by what it says.

 Deceitful.
-“Deliver my soul, O Lord, from lying lips, from a deceitful tongue” (Psalm 120:2).
+Cry out to Him, “Save me, rescue me, and deliver my soul, O Lord, from lying lips, from a deceitful tongue” (Psalm 120:2).

 Your tongue will be much harder to control if you're intoxicated.

-Utter perverse things.
+Utters perverse things.
 “Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has complaining?
 Who has wounds without cause?
 Who has redness of eyes?
 Those who linger long over wine, those who go to taste mixed wine.
 Do not look on the wine when it is red, when it sparkles in the cup, when it goes down smoothly; at the last it bites like a serpent, and stings like a viper.
 Your eyes will see strange things, and your mind will utter perverse things.
 And you will be like one who lies down in the middle of the sea, or like one who lies down on the top of a mast.
 ‘They struck me, but I did not become ill; they beat me, but I did not know it.
 When shall I awake?
-I will seek another drink’” (Proverbs 23:29–35).
-A person who drinks a lot is not an “alcoholic.”
-Drinking to excess is not a disease; it’s a sin.
-Therefore, confess your sin and he will set you free.
-If you stumble, the remedy is to continue to confess and cry out to God.
+I will seek another drink'” (Proverbs 23:29-35).
+This is a verse I had my young sons memorize, and its truth has kept one from drinking and the others from ever becoming intoxicated.

 To Sum Up